dreamineering/business-administration/docs/growth/README.md

 ## Direction

 If you don't know where you are going how can you expect to lead others?
+Use **Insightful Questions** to provide North Star for everyone to follow.
+Successful organisations constantly evolve a distinctive and evocative value proposition to acquire—and retain—the best talent.

+- Shared purpose and vision
+- Be clear what success looks like
-- Vision and Mission
+- Indoctrinate processes to spot and take opportunities
-- Know your enemy
+- Call upon flexible resources as needed
+- Evolve mantra for fast accurate decisions

 [Learn more](./direction/)

 ## Finances

-Put more money in the bank than you take out.
+Every business must put [Profits First](./create-a-cashflow-forecast.md) as money is the blood that keeps your business alive.
+A business owner must know how healthy their financial operations are.
+This requires a realistic prediction of cash flow, even though it can be difficult to forecast the future.

 - Cashflow is King
 - Forecasts vs Results

 [Learn more](./finances/)

+> Money is not earned until it is in your bank account.

 ## Quality